TonyGenova/MachineLearningNotes/README.md

    - can go multiple levels with a series of dummy variables (ie if have five choices, use 1 as baseline and 4 dummy variables)
 #### Categorical variables
   Have limited number of values, sometimes a ranking, or sometimes purely qualatative
-  Ordinal Encoding - can use on ranked variables, where there is a logical "0", "1", "2", etc
+  <b>Ordinal Encoding</b> - can use on ranked variables, where there is a logical "0", "1", "2", etc
-  One Hot Encoding - creates a new set of columns for each choice, denoting the existence of that choice as a 0/1
+  <b>One Hot Encoding</b> - creates a new set of columns for each choice, denoting the existence of that choice as a 0/1

 #### Interaction terms (ISL 3.3.2)
  - account for the combination of two linear factors